OrthoSpace

 What is OrthoSpace's primary product?

-OrthoSpace's primary product is InSpace, a biodegradable balloon system designed for the orthopedic market, specifically as an alternative treatment for irreparable rotator cuff tears.
+OrthoSpace develops and commercializes the InSpace system, a simple-to-implant biodegradable balloon system designed for the orthopedic market, specifically as an alternative treatment for irreparable rotator cuff syndrome.

-When was OrthoSpace founded and where is its headquarters located?
+When was OrthoSpace founded and where is it headquartered?

 OrthoSpace was founded in March 2009 and is headquartered in Caesarea, Israel.